 - If this works, reinstall the P trap and test the sink to make sure it’s cleared

-If none of these methods work for you, know that you can always call a reliable drain clearing service to come out and clear your sink.
+If none of these methods work for your clogged sink, you can always call a reliable drain clearing service to come out and clear your sink.

 If you live in the Arlington or Dallas Fort Worth area, you can trust our skilled plumbers at All Masters Plumbing for professional drain cleaning.

-We can help you clear your clogged kitchen sink, while also checking your plumbing system and ensuring that you don’t make it worse!
-We also provide hydro jetting for stubborn drains!
+We can help you clear your clogged kitchen sink or bathroom sink while also checking your plumbing system.
+We’ll ensure the root of the problem is dealt with, and that it won’t return after we leave.
+We also provide hydro jetting for stubborn drains including tree roots!